darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 audio.offload.buffer.size.kb=8192<br>
 venter.audio.offload.size.kb=4096<br>
 venter.audio.offload.buffer.size.kb=8192<br>

-I programed the mixer_paths all by myself by trial, error and logic.
-No external reference, there is no reference in existence to my knowledge.
-I just wanted a Hi-Res music player, but didn't want to pay $2000 for one, so I programed my Lgv20 to be a Hi-Res music player.
-I knew it had the same Saber ESS 9128 DAC as a Hi-Res music player, so if programed like a Hi-Res music player it should sound the same, and it does, maybe even better!<br>

 I remember when I first found the True Native Mode code, I was like ooh what's that.<br>